Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

         -   **Logged-in User:** If the user is logged in, the module proceeds to check their subscription status (in the future).
 For now, all logged-in users are considered logged-in free users.
         -   **Premium User (Future):** In the future, if premium subscriptions are implemented, the module will also check if the logged-in user has an active premium subscription.
     4. Based on the user's status, the feature access control module determines if the requested feature is accessible:
-        -   **Logged-in Free Users:** Access to core features including online recording (foreground only, background recording is disabled for this tier), basic AI summarization, learning material recommendations (basic YouTube only), optional cloud synchronization, and limited web interface access (viewing recordings/summaries, audio upload).
+        -   **Logged-in Free Users:** Access to core features including online recording (foreground only, background recording is disabled for this tier), basic AI summarization, learning material recommendations (basic YouTube only), and limited web interface access (viewing recordings/summaries, audio upload).
 Some features may have usage quotas or limitations.
         -   **Premium Users (Future):** Full access to all features, including advanced AI summarization, expanded recommendation sources, priority processing, potentially background recording, and full web interface functionality.
 No (or higher) usage limitations.
     5. The application either grants access to the requested feature if authorized or denies access and provides appropriate feedback to the user:
         -   **Feature Granted:** The application proceeds with the requested functionality.